dojo/docs/quickstart/ajax.rst

       }
   });

-Alternately, you can "use plain `Deferred's <dojo/Deferred>`_" to register callbacks.
+Alternately, you can "use plain :ref:`Deferred's <dojo/Deferred>`" to register callbacks.
 They are slightly more difficult to work with, but the concept is the same.

 ===========
 dojo.xhrGet